For release Tuesday, May 33, 2023

-Media Contacts:
+Contacts:

-Data Scientist
+Michael Hallworth, PhD, Data Scientist

-Communications Director
+Emily Anderson, Communications Director

-VAL Director
+Kent McFarland , VAL Director

-“Using the vast amounts of species observations, we’re able to identify biodiversity hotspots and areas that harbor unique communities found nowhere else in Vermont.
+“Using these vast amounts of species observations, we’re able to identify biodiversity hotspots and areas that harbor unique communities found nowhere else in Vermont.
 We’re also able to predict where they might be in 50 or even 100 years as the climate changes,” says Dr. Michael Hallworth, a data scientist at VCE and lead author of the report.

 The Vermont Atlas of Life (VAL) couples the power of volunteer community science with traditional biodiversity research and monitoring to quantify species diversity now and into the future.
 VAL joins others across the globe in curating species occurrence records at the Global Biodiversity Information Facility (GBIF), an international network funded by the world’s governments and aimed at providing anyone, anywhere, open access to biodiversity data.
+With these data, scientists and conservation professionals are discovering, monitoring, and solving biodiversity issues ranging from local to global significance, similar to the research team at VCE.

-Although these species occurrence records are derived from many sources–from historical museum specimens to field observations–over 95% are submitted by community scientists through VAL-supported platforms like Vermont eBird, iNaturalist, and eButterfly.
+Although these species occurrence records are derived from many sources—from historical museum specimens to field observations—over 95% are submitted by community scientists through VAL-supported platforms like Vermont eBird, iNaturalist, and e-Butterfly.

 These data provide the basis for many quantitative studies that can inform effective regional and global conservation decisions.
 In this report, the scientists draw upon this treasure trove of biodiversity data to better understand how many species there are and where they occur in the state.
 They also couple the occurrence records with climate and other environmental data to generate species distribution models, which allow inferences about what species may occur in areas of the state that are not well sampled.
 These models are essential for assessing conservation status and extinction risk, tracking population change, and guiding conservation efforts.

 “The findings presented in this report allow us to see Vermont’s landscape in new ways.
-We’ve identified potential biodiversity hotspots, and made predictions about future impacts of climate change on the state’s biodiversity,” concluded Hallworth.
+We’ve identified potential biodiversity hotspots and made predictions about future impacts of climate change on the state’s biodiversity,” concluded Hallworth.
 “Together, this information will help target land conservation efforts, and much more.”

 - The Vermont Atlas of Life has data for nearly 12,000 species across Vermont from 7.7 million occurrence records derived from museum specimens, photographs, and observations by biologists, naturalists, and community scientists.